zkemail/zk-email-verify/docs/README.md

 DO NOT share this output with anyone; Double Blind uses it as your proof of identity.

+Treat your SSH Public key as your "username", and your Double Blind key (which is an SSH signature) as your "password".
+Anyone who has access to your Double Blind key will be able to construct signatures and revealers on your behalf.

+## Signing Messages
-Then, fill in the message you'd like to sign, a group name to mark which group you're signing for, and a list of SSH keys for the members of the group.
+After registering, you can begin the process of signing by filling in the message you'd like to sign, a group name to mark which group you're signing for, and a list of SSH keys for the members of the group.
 You can directly ask for SSH keys, or you can look them up on GitHub at
 <https://github.com/ecnerwala.keys>.
 Only RSA keys are supported for now.